What is a sub brand and when do you need one

 Starbucks' Teavana tea brand is another great example of a sub brand done right.

-When they acquired the company in 2013, Starbucks rebranded the Teavana line to focus on premium, handcrafted teas.
+When they acquired the company in 2013, Starbucks rebranded the Teavana line to focus on premium teas and healthy habits.
 This allowed them to enter the $40 billion global tea market and reach a new customer base.

 The Teavana brand now includes everything from teabags to ready-to-drink bottles of tea.